Medically reviewed by Drugs.com. Last updated on Apr 19, 2020.

 Clinical experience suggests the utility of alteplase in managing patients with peripheral arterial occlusion [Semba 2000].
 Additional data may be necessary to further define the role of alteplase in the management of this condition.

 Based on the American College of Cardiology/American Heart Association (ACC/AHA) 2005 guidelines for the management of patients with peripheral arterial disease, catheter-based thrombolysis is an effective and recommended treatment for patients with acute limb ischemia of <14 days' duration and may be considered for patients with acute limb ischemia of >14 days' duration.

 Prosthetic mechanical valve thrombosis

-Based on the 2014 American Heart Association/American College of Cardiology (AHA/ACC) guideline for the management of patients with valvular heart disease and the 2012 American College of Chest Physicians (ACCP) guidelines for the management of antithrombotic therapy, a thrombolytic (eg, alteplase) is effective and recommended in patients with prosthetic valve thrombosis.
+Based on the 2017 American Heart Association/American College of Cardiology (AHA/ACC) focused update of the 2014 guideline for the management of patients with valvular heart disease, and the 2012 American College of Chest Physicians (ACCP) guidelines for the management of antithrombotic therapy, a thrombolytic (eg, alteplase) is effective and recommended in select patients with prosthetic mechanical valve thrombosis.

 Data from a randomized double-blind study in patients with submassive pulmonary embolism (PE), defined as those with acute PE and pulmonary hypertension or right ventricular (RV) dysfunction but without arterial hypotension or shock, suggests alteplase can improve the clinical course of patients with this condition [Konstantinides 2002].
 Additional trials may be necessary to further define the role of alteplase in the treatment of submassive PE.